Review by Klaus Schroiff, published February 2023

 Chromatic Aberrations (CAs)

-Lateral CAs vary along the aperture range with a maximum pixel width of ~0.7px at the image borders at f/2.8, rising to 1.3px at f/11.
-This is still pretty good by modern standards.
+Lateral CAs vary slightly with a typical average pixel width of 0.8px at the image borders.
+This is actually pretty good.

-The quality of the general blur in the focus transition zone is very nice both in the background (shown to the left below) and the foreground (to the right).
+The quality of the general blur in the focus transition zone is great in the background (shown to the left).
+The foreground blur is somewhat hazy though.

 Bokeh Fringing / LoCA